peternjathi/jupyter-installation-on-kali/README.md

 ```
 ```
-#  How to Install jupyter notebook
+#  How to Install jupyter notebook.
 Follow this simple steps to to install jupyter notebook on kali linux.